World's Wildest Police Videos: Format

 The series began with a special entitled World's Scariest Police Chases, which was broadcast on February 2, 1997.
 It was narrated by actor Peter Coyote, and featured commentary by Captain C. W. Jensen of the Portland Police Bureau.
 Five more editions of World's Scariest Police Chases aired, with the second on April 27, 1997, third on November 4, 1997, fourth on February 17, 1998, fifth on April 28, 1998, and the sixth on April 29, 1999.

 A further two specials called World's Scariest Police Shootouts aired around this time as well.
 It was hosted by John Bunnell, a retired police officer and former Sheriff of Multnomah County, Oregon; series creator Paul Stojanovich had known Jensen and Bunnell through his early reality series, 1991's American Detective, for ABC, with Bunnell hosting that series in the last season.

 The two specials focused on police shootouts rather than chases themselves, although some of the clips featured a car chase along with a shootout.
 The first edition of World's Scariest Police Shootouts aired on May 15, 1997, and the second edition entitled World's Scariest Police Shootouts 2 aired on April 23, 1998.
 Both episodes were narrated and hosted by Bunnell.
+However, these specials were created by Nash Entertainment and they now occasionally air on the Reelz channel.
 The episodes featured more well-known content, such as the North Hollywood shootout, the murder of Darrell Lunsford, the 1991 Sacramento hostage crisis, White supremacist Chevie Kehoe and his shootout with police, and the 1996 Honolulu hostage crisis.